Skip to footer content

 How Does IronOCR Process PDFs and Image Formats Directly?

 IronOCR provides native PDF support, eliminating the need to convert scanned documents to intermediate image formats.
-The library handles PDF rendering internally, making the workflow significantly more straightforward for .NET applications.
+The library handles PDF rendering internally, simplifying the workflow for .NET applications.
+This approach proves valuable for enterprise document processing where performance and reliability are critical.
+The integrated Tesseract 5 engine provides improved accuracy over earlier versions while maintaining cross-platform compatibility.

 using IronOcr;

-// Initialize the OCR engine (enhanced Tesseract 5)
+// Initialize the OCR engine (improved Tesseract 5)

 var ocr = new IronTesseract();